oceanthunder/Kubrick/README.md

 # Kubrick: Movie Recommender System

-Kubrick is a project I created that uses cosine similarity on the overviews of several movies to make recommendations based on the similarity score.
+Kubrick is a thing I made that uses cosine similarity on the overviews of several movies to make recommendations based on the similarity score.
 The output includes the titles, posters, and overviews of five recommendations.
 It (the web part) is deployed using Hugging Face Spaces and built with Gradio.
 [Spaces link](https://huggingface.co/spaces/sahilgarje/Kubrick).